Gorzów Wielkopolski: Politics

 In recent years Gorzów Wielkopolski has been known for former Prime Minister Kazimierz Marcinkiewicz, who was born and worked here.
 After stepping down as the PM he was appointed as acting mayor of Warsaw and then as a counsel to a chairman of PKO BP bank.
 In 2007 he became one of the directors of the European Bank for Reconstruction and Development.
 He now works for Goldman Sachs.

 Economy

-Gorzów is an economic centre of the region with almost 18,000 registered businesses (2008), the unemployment rate is 7.6% (December 2009).
-The City of Gorzów has received an air Play Commune-Certified Investment Location award in big cities classification.
+Gorzów is an economic centre of the region with almost 18,000 registered businesses as of 2008, while the unemployment rate was 7.6% as of December 2009.
+The city of Gorzów is a laureate of the "'Fair Play Commune' — Certified Investment Location" competition in the "Large Cities" category.
 The city has a good shopping and services infrastructure.
 There are numerous petrol stations, branches of all major banks and insurance companies as well as car dealers.

 Major shopping malls in the city are Nova Park, Galeria Askana, Panorama, Park 111, there is one Tesco hypermarket and many discount and department stores and retailers.

-Landsberg an der Warthe before the World War II was a very well developed and industrialized city.
+Landsberg an der Warthe before World War II was a very well-developed and industrialized city.
 The most notable entrepreneurs included industrialists Max Bahr and Herman Paucksch.
-After the war and Red Army liberation, the city suffered from heavy losses especially in machinery which was confiscated by the Soviets.
+After World War II, the city suffered from heavy losses, especially in machinery which was confiscated by the Soviets.